lonelydomino/pilkchat/README.md

 ## License

-MIT License - see LICENSE file for details # pilkchat
+MIT License - see LICENSE file for details